Robbery suspect caught, another escaped after their vehicle crashed in dead-end street

 If you witness a crime, here’s what to do

-Officers flooded the area seconds after the wreck, and captured one of the suspects.
-The second suspect fled the scene.
+Officers flooded the area seconds after the wreck and captured one of the suspects.
+Police continue to search for the second suspect, who fled the scene.

 No officers were injured.